anshu0007singh/Employee-Review-System/README.md

     └── partials
 ```

-Admin details for login : username anshusingh@gmail.com password : wizzenalum (In case of failure use the default id password provided in the use controller)
+Admin details for login : username anshusingh@gmail.com password : wizzenalum (In case of failure use the default id password provided in the user controller)